 One of the most stressful parts of the role was editing and proofreading.
 I had a spell-checker, but that didn't help with the incorrect auto-completion of "there", "their" and "they're".
 I'd leave out definite and indefinite articles (the, a, an) and mix-up my prepositions (in, on, at).
 And as for apostrophes, while I knew the rules, I'd often slip up with "it's" instead of possessive "its".

-There you have it, my three writing tips.
+There you have it, my three writing tips, with links.
 Hopefully, along with your great idea and a healthy dose of patience, persistence and belief, they will help you with your writing.

-And remember, as Maya Angelou said, "There is no greater agony than bearing an untold story inside you."
+And remember, as the writer Maya Angelou said, "There is no greater agony than bearing an untold story inside you."

 Do you have an untold story inside you?
-Why not share it with others on Tall And True?
+Share and showcase it on Tall And True!

 © 2018 Robert Fairhead